nikogura/kubectl-ssh-oidc/README.md

 ### 4. Deploy Custom Dex with SSH Connector

 The SSH connector is included in this repository in the `pkg/ssh` package and acts as a Dex connector.
+The integration has been tested and validated with Dex v2.39.1.
 To use it:

 ```bash
 # Build a custom Dex with the SSH connector